 How to Improve Restaurant Customer Retention

 Established restaurants, for the most part, understand that they need to direct their focus on customer retention.
-Restaurant booth and table spacing, brand marketing campaigns, and menu pricing may be crucial factors in retaining customers, restaurants are learning that customer loyalty and profitability increases so long as existing customers return frequently so employing and executing the following customer retention strategies, including tips for servers, can have rewarding outcomes:
+Comfortable commercial grade furniture and table spacing, brand marketing campaigns, and menu pricing may be crucial factors in retaining customers, restaurants are learning that customer loyalty and profitability increases so long as existing customers return frequently so employing and executing the following customer retention strategies, including tips for servers, can have rewarding outcomes:

 - Prioritizing Service